How to Grow Food for Free in the City

 Using soil that could have contaminants is also not ideal.
 Some soil around older buildings has lead in it from lead-based paint for example.
 If that is the case then raised beds are the solution.
 Land that has been used for industry in the past can be highly toxic.
-Compost and soil from craigslist is also likely not organic but it is likely to be very low in toxins from most sources such as the city programs I mentioned.
+Compost and soil from craigslist is also probably not organic but it is likely to be very low in toxins from most sources such as the city programs I mentioned.

 The bottom line is that if you can find a natural building material going to waste such as rocks or wood then it makes sense to use that over plastics and tires.
 However if you are going to think about all of these chemicals you also should be applying the same thought pattern to everything you are buying at the store.
 If you are buying food that was not grown organically you can typically be sure that it has been sprayed directly with chemicals.
 This is likely to absorb more toxins than growing your food at home in a plastic container while using organic principles.
 I personally would say opt for growing your own food even in plastic containers vs. buying most foods that are offered at the store in the USA.

-Again this guide is organic in a sense as there are no pesticides, herbicides, or fungicides prescribed in this guide to growing food for free.
+Again this guide is organic in a sense as there are no pesticides, herbicides or fungicides prescribed in this guide to growing food for free.
 There is no environmental destruction caused via adding any of this stuff but in some scenarios it may already be there.
 If you want to be fully organic you can still utilize a lot of the tips from this guide anyway.

 So that’s it!
 I know it’s a lot of information.
 But remember the most important thing is to start!
 Put some seeds in the soil today!
 And have fun with it!

-Curtis Stone The Urban Farmer
+Curtis Stone the Urban Farmer

 Growing Food for Profit on Leased and Borrowed Land

-The Urban Homestead – Self sufficiency in the city since 1985
+The Urban Homestead – Self-sufficiency in the city since 1985

 A bike-powered urban farming program + a small-scale distributed agriculture system.
-They are turning other peoples lawns into gardens.
+They are turning other people’s lawns into gardens.
 The owner of the land gets to keep some of the produce and they sell the rest locally.

-Ron Finley The Gangster Gardener
+Ron Finley the Gangster Gardener

 Ron Finley grows a nourishing food culture in South Central L.A.’s food desert by planting the seeds and tools for healthy eating.
-He’s a super inspirational dude when it comes to turning unwanted spaces into produce gardens
+He’s a super inspirational dude when it comes to turning unwanted spaces into produce gardens.

 Growing Power is an incredible urban agriculture center based in Milwaukee, Wisconsin.
 Their vision is to inspire communities to build sustainable food systems that are equitable and ecologically sound; creating a just world, one food-secure community at a time.
 Their vision is growing larger than I think they ever imagined.
 On their little urban farm in Milwaukee they grow over 1 million pounds of food on three acres each year.

-Food is Free Project
+Food Is Free Project

-Food is Free is a project that I am absolutely elated to be involved with.
-The Food is Free Project grows community and food, while helping gain independence from a broken agricultural system.
-The Food is Free Project is a community building and gardening movement that teaches us how to connect with our neighbors and line your street with front yard community gardens which provide free harvests to anyone.
+Food Is Free is a project that I am absolutely elated to be involved with.
+The Food Is Free Project grows community and food, while helping gain independence from a broken agricultural system.
+The Food Is Free Project is a community building and gardening movement that teaches us how to connect with our neighbors and line your street with front yard community gardens, which provide free harvests to anyone.
 I’ve spent time on one of the blocks they transformed and it was unlike any other community I’ve ever been in.
 I highly encourage following them on Facebook.

 Urban Organic Gardener